-take the DPA to court if it fails to inform them about the outcome of a lodged complaint within three months.99 Once informed about the outcome of the complaint they lodged with the DPA, data subjects will be in a position to consider whether they wish to exercise their right to an effective judicial remedy against the DPA's decision - to the extent that this is covered by Article 78(1) of the GDPR, which grants natural persons the right to an effective judicial remedy against a DPA's legally binding decisions 'concerning them'.
+The obligation imposed on DPAs to inform data subjects about the outcome of a complaint is also indirectly enshrined in Article 78(2) of the GDPR, which gives data subjects the right to take the DPA to court if it fails to inform them about the outcome of a lodged complaint within three months.
+Once informed about the outcome of the complaint they lodged with the DPA, data subjects will be in a position to consider whether they wish to exercise their right to an effective judicial remedy against the DPA's decision - to the extent that this is covered by Article 78(1) of the GDPR, which grants natural persons the right to an effective judicial remedy against a DPA's legally binding decisions 'concerning them'.

 The data subjects' right to an effective judicial remedy against DPAs under Article 78 of the GDPR encompasses what can be envisioned as two basic scenarios, described by the EDPB as, on the one hand, a right to the right to an effective judicial remedy against a legally binding decision of a DPA, and, on the other, 'against an 'inactive' supervisory authority'.
-100

 The first scenario, concerning a DPA that takes a decision that is contested, is further elaborated in Recital 143: each person should have an effective judicial remedy before the competent national court against a decision of a DPA 'which produces legal effects concerning that person', adding that such a decision 'concerns in particular the exercise of investigative, corrective and authorisation powers by the supervisory authority or the dismissal or rejection of complaints'.
 In view of the EDPB, this Recital illustrates that the dismissal or rejection of a complaint must be regarded as 'a legally binding decision affecting the complainant' in the sense of Article 78 of the GDPR.
-In the sense of Article 78 of the GDPR.